unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 # [**IValidatableObject**](#tab/validatable-object)
 Another option is the `IValidatableObject` interface.
 Like `INotifyDataErrorInfo`, it is implemented by a class to ensure properties can be validated based on the attributes they are decorated with.
 Validator support for this interface is provided internally with the `TryValidateObject` method used by the default validator to execute validation rules on the entity in question.
 This method returns an `IEnumerable<ValidationResult>` which contains elements which indicate whether the object is valid or not.

-Unlike other options, the validation behavior for `IValidatableObject` based types comes from the `Validate` method implementation where it is typical to invoke the `TryValidateProperty` method.
+Unlike other options, `IValidatableObject` based types can define more advanced validation behavior in the `Validate` method implementation.
+Here, it is typical to complement the behavior of attributes by invoking `TryValidateProperty` on multiple members, or to do any other kind of inter-property validation.
 The default validator is responsible for invoking this `Validate` method.

 ### Code example